OSMLatam/OSM-Notes-Ingestion/README.md

 # Install prerequisites on Ubuntu

-This is a simplify version of what you need to run on Ubuntu to make it work.
+This is a simplified version of what you need to execute to run this project on Ubuntu.

 ```
 sudo apt -y install postgresql